Harikrishnan6336/Mask_Classifier/README.md

 ## 📘 Description

 A simple binary image classification using the deep learning framework PyTorch that can classify faces as with or without wearing masks.
+This classifier can prove to be helpful in times of a pandemic, similar to the COVID-19 pandemic.

 The dataset used can be found [here](https://github.com/prajnasb/observations/tree/master/experiements/data).